Chrysler Imperial: 1990–1993

 1990 saw a revival of the Imperial as a high-end sedan in Chrysler's lineup to replace the dated Fifth Avenue.
-Unlike the 1955–1983 Imperial, this car was a model of Chrysler, not its own marque.
+Unlike the 1955–1973 Imperials, this car was a model of Chrysler, not its own marque.
 Based on the Y platform, it represented the top full-size model in Chrysler's lineup, above the New Yorker Fifth Avenue.

 The reintroduction of the Imperial was two years after the Lincoln Continental was changed to a front-wheel-drive sedan with a V6 engine.
 Other domestic competitors in this segment included the Cadillac Sedan de Ville/Fleetwood, Oldsmobile 98 and Buick Electra/Park Avenue, all of which shared General Motors' then-flagship C platform.

 Though closely related, efforts were made to distinguish the Imperial from the New Yorker Fifth Avenue: the Imperial's nose was more wedge-shaped, while the New Yorker Fifth Avenue's initially had a sharper, more angular profile (before gaining a more rounded front and rear); the Imperial's rear was more contoured, the New Yorker Fifth Avenue's more sharply angled; the Imperial got a full-width taillight treatment (similar to the contemporary Chrysler TC) and reminiscent of the early 1980s Imperial coupe), while the New Yorker Fifth Avenue's taillights were small and vertical; and the Imperial's seats were more streamlined than the signature button-tufted, pillowed-cushioned seating of the New Yorker Fifth Avenue.

 Initially, the 1990 Imperial was powered by the 147 hp 3.3 L EGA V6 engine, which was rated at 185 lbft of torque.
 For 1991, the 3.3 L V6 was replaced by the larger 3.8 L EGH V6.
 Although horsepower only increased to 150 hp, with the new larger 3.8 L V6 torque increased to 215 lbft at 2750 rpm.
 A four-speed automatic transmission was standard with both engines.